 Field-hunting tip

-Look in oxidized hydrothermal selenium deposits country — that is the host setting where bambollaite typically forms.
+Look in oxidized hydrothermal selenium deposits country, the host setting where bambollaite typically forms.
 If you start seeing chalcomenite, quetzalcoatlite, moctezumite in float, you are in the right ground.
 Field specimens usually show a platy crystals, granular aggregates habit, so train your eye for that shape before scanning the outcrop.